srerickson/ocfl-tools/README.md

-  stage ls        List files in the stage state stage new       Create a new stage for preparing updates to an object stage rm        Remove a file or directory from the stage validate        Validate an object or all objects in the storage root version         Print ocfl-tools version information
+  stage ls        List files in the stage state stage new       Create a new stage for preparing updates to an object stage rm        Remove a file or directory from the stage stage status    Show stage details and report any errors validate        Validate an object or all objects in the storage root version         Print ocfl-tools version information